jlm429/bettermdptools/readme.md

 class algorithms.planning.PolicyIteration(P)
 ```

-Class that contains functions related to Policy Iteration.
-ValueIteration __init__ expects a reward and transitions matrix P -
+Planning subclass that contains functions related to Policy Iteration.
+ValueIteration __init__ expects a reward and transitions matrix P, which is a
 a nested dictionary with P[state][action] as a list of tuples (probability, next state, reward, terminal).